 and the Italian occupation, with the most imposing being the Grand Master’s Palace.

 arriving on the island with a cruise ship numbering in the tens of thousands per year,

-per year, prove that Rhodes is an internationally recognized tourist destination of particular importance to Greece. economy.
+prove that Rhodes is an internationally recognized tourist destination of particular importance to Greece economy.

 Rhodes is more than sure to fascinate you.